 My original website was built on a free flash website builder I found online around 2007.
 It was ugly, non-professional and without almost any relevant features.
 Nowadays, you have a much bigger variety of quality services to choose from, with new website builder services rising every month.

 And yet, if you ask me – the answer is simple.
 The only viable website platform in 2020 if you care about your business is WordPress.

 WordPress, as most of its other alternatives, is a Content Management System (CMS).
-This is a system that allow you write, customize, and publish your content without any coding skills.
+This is a system that allow you write, customize, and publish your content and blog posts without any coding skills.
 Wodpress is the most user-friendly I know of, and it’s free.

 If you don’t believe me, have a look at those stats of the website platforms (specifically CMS) distribution in the US:

 With 96% of the entire distribution, there’s no question that WordPress is dominating the CMS market without any close competition.
 It just simply provides the biggest amount of value and customisation options, while still being free to use.

 2. Choose An Hosting Plan That Fit Your Site Needs